North Cardiff Woodlands Project

 Project Updates

-• New signage – Raising awareness of importance of the woodlands and staying on the trails.
-These will be posted on site shortly.
+• New signage was installed to raise awareness of the importance of the woodlands and encouraging users to stay on the trails.

 A couple walking through woodland